guotystanford/guotystanford.github.io/_pages/Microcracking_Granite.md

 <h6 align="center">Variation of (left) tensile strength (right) failure plane orientation with bedding plane orientation for Lyons Sandstone.
 </h6>

-## Phase-field modeling of tensile fracturing processes in transversely isotropic rocks
+## Fracture process zone of granite in mode I semi-circular bending （SCB）tests
 <p align="justify">
 One of my ongoing work is to cast the dual mechanism failure criterion into the phase-field fracture modeling framework and develop a computational tool for boundary-value problem simulations that involve tensile failure of transversely isotropic rocks[2].
 By assigning each failure mechanism a distinct phase-field variable, we can describe failure through rock matrix or along weak bedding planes separately.
 </p>